Content

 },

 Partial update (PATCH).
-Send only the fields you want to change inside data, plus optional state / locale / published_at.
+Send only the fields you want to change inside data, plus optional locale / published_at.

 await noma.content.patch("blog-posts", entryUuid, {